Special Weather Statement issued for Northern Lake County by NWS - News Break

 Special Weather Statement issued for Northern Lake County by NWS

-Effective: 2021-07-12 09:41:00 EDT Expires: 2021-07-12 15:15:00 EDT Urgency: Expected Severity: Minor Certainty: Observed Instruction: Frequent cloud to ground lightning is occurring with this storm.
-Lightning can strike 10 miles away from a thunderstorm.
-Seek a safe shelter inside a building or vehicle.
-Target Area: Northern Lake County SIGNIFICANT WEATHER ADVISORY FOR WEST CENTRAL LAKE COUNTY UNTIL 315 PM EDT At 248 PM EDT, Doppler radar was tracking a strong thunderstorm over Lake Griffin, moving northwest at 10 mph.
-Winds in excess of 40 mph will be possible with this storm.
-Locations impacted include Leesburg, Lady Lake, Lake Griffin, Lisbon and Emeralda.alerts.weather.gov
+Effective: 2021-07-23 12:00:00 EDT Expires: 2021-07-22 17:45:00 EDT Urgency: Expected Severity: Minor Certainty: Observed Instruction: Torrential rainfall is also occurring with this storm, and may lead to localized flooding.
+Do not drive your vehicle through flooded roadways.
+Target Area: Northern Lake County SIGNIFICANT WEATHER ADVISORY FOR NORTHEASTERN LAKE COUNTY UNTIL 545 PM EDT At 503 PM EDT, Doppler radar was tracking a strong thunderstorm over Pittman, or 7 miles northwest of Paisley, moving southeast at 10 mph.
+Pea size hail and winds up to 45 to 50 mph will be possible with this storm.
+Locations impacted include Paisley, Cassia, Pittman, Umatilla and Forest Hills.alerts.weather.gov

 Comments / 0